This article is sponsored by BusRental.com

 Spend a day hiking trails and exploring nature when your group plans a trip to Starved Rock State Park.
 Located about 100 miles southwest of downtown Chicago, the state park is a must-see destination for groups who want to get away from it all — but maybe not too far away.
 The park boasts a number of activities for groups with all interests, including about 13 miles of hiking trails at different skill levels.
 Horseback riding, boating, historical homes and museums, and unique stores are in the area, too, providing visitors with a fun-filled day from home.
 You can also turn a day trip into an overnight excursion, as the park has lodging options.

-To get quick quotes for your group’s trip to the theater,
+To get quick quotes for your community group’s next trip,

 go to BusRental.com

 Galena, IllinoisREAD MORE: Dolton Police Involved In Incident Where Shots Were Fired On Bishop Ford Freeway

 The members of your group want to get a touch of history, check out a few nature trails, do some shopping and maybe stop in at a winery or brewery before heading home.
 What’s a group planner to do?
 Consider adding the historic town of Galena to the list of group outings.
 Galena offers a number of activities for all interests, with the Ulysses S. Grant Home State Historic Site, the Old Blacksmith Shop and a number of indie craft stores among the attractions in town.
 The area also has plenty of trails for hiking and biking, and is located about 160 miles from downtown Chicago.